bentsen/Test/sp2/README.md

 ### 1.Reverse string (aBc -> cBa)
 ### 2.Reverse string (aBc -> cBa)
 ### 3.Reverse string (aBc -> cBa)
 ### Don’t use any built-in string utility – create your own.
-Remember, the exercise here is to
-use BDD, not to deliver a working utility without tests.
-If there are no tests in the solution, it won’t be accepted.
+Remember, the exercise here is touse BDD, not to deliver a working utility without tests.
+If there are no tests in thesolution, it won’t be accepted.